-Broadly speaking, as the United Kingdom and the rest of Europe move to enact more stringent environmental laws, there has been increased interest among consumers in smaller more fuel-efficient vehicles.
+Broadly speaking, the United Kingdom and the rest of Europe moved to enact more stringent environmental laws.
+There has been increased interest among consumers in smaller more fuel-efficient vehicles.
 In fact, according to statistics compiled by the International Trade Administration and the U.S. Department of Commerce, this move toward smaller and lighter vehicles has been particularly acute in the British new and used auto markets.

 Speaking of the used car market in the United Kingdom specifically, things have been strong.
-In fact, according to the same statistics referenced above, the U.K. used car market for 2012 was actually valued at around $62 billion USD, and absolutely staggering figure.
+According to statistics, the U.K. used car market for 2012 is valued at $62 billion.
+An absolutely staggering figure.

-When seeking to enter this market as an importer, though, be sure to keep abreast of all the latest news in the United Kingdom.
-Earlier in 2016, the United Kingdom voted to leave its place in the European Union, and the ramifications of this vote – particularly in how they relate to used-vehicle imports from the United States – are yet to be known.
+When seeking to enter this market as an importer, keep abreast of all the latest news in the United Kingdom.
+Earlier in 2016, the United Kingdom voted to leave its place in the European Union.
+The ramifications of this vote, how they relate to used-vehicle imports from the United States – are yet to be known.
 Will the United States and Britain continue to enjoy their “special relationship”, or will Britain’s trade policies become prohibitively protectionist?
 Only time will tell…

-The Most Popular Used Vehicles in the United Kingdom
+The Most Popular Used or Salvage Vehicles in the United Kingdom

-Those importing used cars from the United States and into the United Kingdom should be particularly encouraged to learn that Ford remains a popular auto maker with the British buyer.
+Those importing used cars from the United States and into the United Kingdom should be particularly encouraged.
+Because Ford remains a popular automaker with British buyers.
 As of this writing, the Ford Fiesta is poised to be the best-selling car in the British auto market for 2016, with nearly 100,000 registrations for this vehicle completed with the DVLA so far.
-This is nearly double the amount of registrations for the Ford Focus, which is so far the third-most popular vehicle with British auto buyers for the year.
+This is nearly double the number of registrations for the Ford Focus.
+Which is so far the third-most popular vehicle with British auto buyers for the year.

 As with the rest of Europe, Volkswagen also enjoys strong sales statistics inside the United Kingdom.
-Running a close fourth behind the Ford Focus is the Volkswagen Golf, which is prized for its slight frame and fuel efficiency.
+Running closely behind the Ford Focus is the Volkswagen Golf.
+It is prized for its slight frame and fuel efficiency.
 So far in 2016, there have been just shy of 55,000 registrations for this vehicle inside of the United Kingdom.
 The Volkswagen Polo also enjoys strong sales, with approximately 44,000 registrations for this vehicle completed during 2016 so far.

 Rounding out the top 10, you’ll also find three vehicles worth noting.
-First, the MINI continues to enjoy strong popularity with the British, coming in at 8th place in the top 10.
+The MINI continues to enjoy strong popularity with the British, coming in at 8th place in the top 10.
 In addition, two luxury automobiles, the Mercedes C-Class and the Audi A3 round out the top 10.
-All told, the vehicles that are popular in the United Kingdom are readily available on the U.S. second-hand market, so the prospects here are strong.
+The vehicles popular in the United Kingdom are readily available on the U.S. second-hand market.
+The prospects here are strong.